Electricity basics explained simply

 pd_flow

 Potential difference sources have a ‘ negative pole’ and a ‘positive pole’.
-Current leaves the negative pole and returns to the positive pole.
+The current leaves the negative pole and returns to the positive pole.

 signed_pot_difference